 One, more than likely this campaign content was pretty bland, a little text, one or two stock photos, that sort of thing.
 There has not been a commitment to adding rich, extra content like video, gif or audio.
 Diversifying this type of content will help you reach wider audiences, who gather and take-in news in various ways.

 It is often felt we can’t branch into this world unless we spend considerable budget on high-end production.
 However, an interesting effect of the lockdown is that now, more than ever, we are used to bad quality, homemade videos – people using portrait mode, having the camera too close to the face and the video itself being less than 30 seconds.
-It would be great to see this continue as it does add a personal touch to any organisations communication.
-Of course, within reason…there can be such a thing as TOO budget…
+It would be great to see this continue as it does add a personal touch to any organisation’s communication.

 Two, even if you do have a video, for many campaigns as soon as it’s up online and is mentioned at least once on all channels, that is it.
-A long-term campaign strategy that makes sure the message and content is repeated, or has a life beyond its initial time-period, is vital to ROI.
+A long-term campaign strategy that makes sure the message and content is repeated or has a life beyond its initial time-period, is vital for ROI.

 If an organisation has a small marketing budget, which two channels should they focus on?

-During lockdown we saw how important any businesses’ Facebook page was to reach key customers.
-For some smaller companies, they had not touched their FB page for months or years and then, suddenly, it became the only way to pass news on.
+During lockdown, for some smaller companies, who had not touched their FB page for months or years due to no real return of investment, it suddenly became the only way to pass the news on.

-Even if you have a small amount of likes and followers, you should keep as active as possible to remain authentic in times when you need the platform as a tool.
-Utilising Facebook ads can expand follower numbers by building audience based on the personas of those who follow you, by pinpointing those who are local to you, and more.
+Even if you have a small number of likes and followers, you should keep as active as possible to remind people you are still operating in times when you need the platform as your only quick ‘free’ communication tool.
+On top of this, utilising Facebook ads can expand your follower numbers by building an audience based on the personas of those who follow you, by pinpointing those who are local to you, and more.
 So looking after this little group can be invaluable!

 The same can be done with Google Display Advertising – the ad banners you see on most websites, YouTube, and even Gmail.
 Running a paid ad campaign over a short period can reach a focused key audience multiple times and you can easily change the messaging if necessary – end dates, offers, opening times.

 Important to note that both of these are visually focused.
-So having the ability to change colours, add text to images, or create visually stimulating images will be useful.
+So having the ability to use tools like Photoshop, add text to images, or create visually stimulating images will be useful.

 What should organisations do internally to better target digital audiences themselves?